magnesj/ResInsight/docs/FlowDiagnosticsPlots.md

 ![]({{ site.baseurl }}/images/WellAllocationWellLogProperties.png)

-- **Name** -- The plot name, updated automatically based on the **Flow Type** and well
+- **Name** -- The plot name, updated automatically based on the **Flow Type** and well.
 - **Depth Type**
   - **Pseudo Length**  -- Use the length along the visualized simulation well pipe as depth.
   In this mode the curves are extended somewhat above zero depth keeping the curve values constant.
 This is done to make it easier to see the final values of the curves relative to each other.
   The depth are calculated with **Branch detection** *On* and using the **Interpolated** well pipe geometry.
   ( See [Well Pipe Geometry]({{ site.baseurl }}/docs/simulationwells#well-pipe-geometry) )
   - **TVD** -- Use True Vertical Depth on the depth-axis.
 This will produce distorted plots for horizontal or near horizontal wells.
   - **Connection Number** -- Use the number of connections counted from the top on the depth-axis.
-- **Visible Depth Range** -- These options control the depth zoom
+- **Visible Depth Range** -- These options control the depth zoom.
   - **Auto Scale** -- Toggles autoscale on/off.
-The plot is autoscaled when significant changes to its settings are made
+The plot is autoscaled when significant changes to its settings are made.
   - **Min**, **Max** -- Sets the visible depth range.
 These are updated when zooming using the mouse wheel etc.

 ### Accessing the Plot Data